valters-tomsons/arcadia/README.md

 **Note**: This project is not affiliated with EA or DICE.

+## Features

+Currently, enough is "implemented" to allow accessing the game's tutorial.
+When asked to enter email/password, just submit whatever (or keep them empty).

 ## RPCS3 Client Configuration

 1. Enable network connection and RPCN